Tonio K: Recording and performing artist

-K.'s follow-up album, Amerika (Cars, Guitars and Teenage Violence), was released in 1980 by Full Moon (this time via Clive Davis's Arista Records).
-Filled with literary and political references, the album was hailed as "Punk for academics" and once again pronounced by Simels to be "the greatest record ever recorded" (as was every ensuing Tonio K. disc).
+K.'s follow-up album, Amerika, was released in 1980 via Clive Davis's Arista Records.
+Filled with literary and political references, the album was hailed as "punk for academics" and once again pronounced by Simels to be "the greatest record ever recorded" (as was every ensuing Tonio K. disc).

-After a move to Capitol Records in 1982, K. recorded a five-song 12-inch EP "La Bomba," a live-in-the-studio album produced by Carter (Motels, Tina Turner, Paula Cole).
-Recorded in the famous Capitol Studio B, it featured K.'s touring band: George “Geo” Conner (guitar), Alfredo Acosta Alwag (drums), and Enrique “Eric” Gotthelf (bass).
-The song "Mars Needs Women" also appears on this EP.
+After a move to Capitol Records in 1982, K. recorded the five-song 12-inch EP La Bomba, a live-in-the-studio album produced by Carter (Motels, Tina Turner, Paula Cole).
+Recorded in Capitol Studio B, it featured K.'s touring band: George "Geo" Conner (guitar), Alfredo Acosta Alwag (drums), and Enrique “Eric” Gotthelf (bass).
+The song "Mars Needs Women" also appears on the EP.

 Tonio next released Romeo Unchained on What?/A&M Records.
-Hailed by Rolling Stone magazine as “the best Bob Dylan album since Dylan himself lost interest in the Pop song form,” the album landed on numerous critics’ Top 10 Albums of the Year lists.
+Hailed by Rolling Stone magazine as "the best Bob Dylan album since Dylan himself lost interest in the pop song form", the album landed on numerous critics' top 10 albums of the year lists.
 Recorded during 1985 and 1986, it was produced, variously, by Rick Neigher, Bob Rose (Julian Lennon) and T Bone Burnett (Counting Crows, Wallflowers, Robert Plant & Alison Krauss).
 The musicians on these recordings included Neigher (on many instruments), Rose, Burnett, Peter Banks (Yes), David Mansfield, David Miner, David Raven, Tim Pierce, Tim Chandler, and Rob Watson.